gumaerc-testorg/esd.s51-summer-2014/content/pages/syllabus.md

 Assignments and Assessment
 --------------------------

 There are 10 assignments in total, a good mix of in-class assignments, written assignments, as well as in-class presentation.
-See [Assignments]({{< baseurl >}}/pages/assignments) section for more details.
+See {{% resource_link 81a01a7a-b6d0-8799-1585-908c295b17c1 "Assignments" %}} section for more details.

 Grading Policy
 --------------